 Traditional Jewish families set an extra cup at the table, and an extra place setting, for the prophet Elijah who, it was believed, would come at the "time of the end," to herald the coming of the Messiah.
 This cup is for Elijah the Prophet, Eliyahu HaNavi.
 At this time traditionally one of the children opens the door to see if Elijah is coming.
 We should not do this because the prophecy which said Elijah would come found its fulfillment in John the Baptist.
 Yeshua clearly taught that the ministry of John fulfilled the prophecy of Malachi.
 "This is Elias (Elijah)", Yeshua said, "which was for to come."
 Nevertheless, thousands of Christians have been led to believe that John did not really fulfill the prophecy of Malachi, and that the coming of Elijah is yet future!
 To our knowledge, the tradition of the extra cup was not done during the time of the Messiah, but was an innovation of the Rabbis during post-Temple times.

 However, we are living in the end times, and so it is appropriate now to focus the remainder of the Passover to the future, and the coming of the Messiah when we will partake of the Passover with Yeshua himself!

-The first time Yeshua came to teach his disciples, to build his Church, and to give his life as a ransom for many.
+The first time Yeshua came to teach his disciples, to build his Ecclesia, and to give his life as a ransom for many of Israel.
 The second time he will return in awesome power and glory to reign over the earth with his Father, YEHOVAH!